thondascully/useafterfree/README.md

 `free(void *ptr)` Frees the heap space pointed by ptr

-what you need to know: dynamically allocating memory stores the 'information' in the heap instead of the stack (pictured below). to free this information stored in the heap, you use the `free()` function.
+what you need to know: dynamically allocating memory stores the 'information' into the heap instead of the stack (pictured below). to "free" this information stored in the heap, you use the `free()` function.

 ![imgonline-com-ua-Negative-4gopK6gZcTtQhf](https://user-images.githubusercontent.com/114739901/201462030-bd1b09a0-2615-4823-aeaf-5b010e4077ab.jpg)